travis-ci/travis-foundation/_posts/2018-07-24-diversity-tickets-meets-prototype-fund.md

 layout: post
 title: Diversity Tickets meets Prototype Fund
 author: Candela and Jessica
-twitter:
+twitter: travis_fnd

 ---

-*[Candela]() and [Jessica]() are the recipients of one of the Prototype Fund grants for 2018 and developers on the Open Source project Diversity Tickets.*
+*[Candela](https://github.com/mauditecandela) and [Jessica](https://github.com/guainumbi) are the recipients of one of the Prototype Fund grants for 2018 and developers on the Open Source project Diversity Tickets.*

 ---

-[Diversity Tickets](https://diversitytickets.org/) was originally born as an initiative of Rails Girls Berlin (http://railsgirlsberlin.de/) and the RubyMonstas (http://rubymonstas.org/) study group at Travis CI and is now being run by Travis Foundation as a non-profit project.
+[Diversity Tickets](https://diversitytickets.org/) was originally born as an initiative of [Rails Girls Berlin](http://railsgirlsberlin.de/) and the [RubyMonstas](http://rubymonstas.org/) study group at Travis CI and is now being run by Travis Foundation as a non-profit project.

 ## Who are we?

 [Candela](https://github.com/mauditecandela) has been working for more than 7 years in the tech industry.
 She is passionate about clean code, collaborative and open source projects and DIY.
-[Jessica](https://github.com/guainumbi) is a freelance web developer at codenoiz.com.
-She also has a professional music background and when she is not writing code she works as a singer at lieblingslied-hochzeitsgesang.de.
+[Jessica](https://github.com/guainumbi) is a freelance web developer at [codenoiz.com](http://www.codenoiz.com/).
+She also has a professional music background and when she is not writing code she works as a singer at [lieblingslied-hochzeitsgesang.de](http://www.lieblingslied-hochzeitsgesang.de/).

 The two of us met in May last year at the RubyMonstas Monday study group where we became Svens’ Ruby Padawans; together we founded the codersdiv GbR to be able to work on Diversity Tickets as part of the Prototype Foundation Program: https://prototypefund.de/project/diversity-ticket/.